"A Sweet Story!"

 Bonjour is a local French patisserie and cafe located in Vancouver, Canada.
 It specializes in cakes and meal options for breakfast and lunch (e.g. salads, sandwiches, quiches) and strives to deliver healthy, specialty dishes inspired by French cuisine.
-To increase the number of orders it needs a mobile app.
+It needs a mobile app which to increase the number of orders and retain existing customers

 Users and audience